 What sports and news content will be available?

-NBC is the home of the 2020 Summer Olympics in Japan.
-When Peacock launches nationwide in July 2020 it will be prepared to give Olympic fans a ton of content:
+NBC is the home of the 2021 Summer Olympics in Japan.
+When the games finally begin after a year’s delay, Peacock will be ready with tons of coverage:

 - Three exclusive shows: Tokyo Live, with live coverage of a major Olympic event; Tokyo Daily Digest, with mid-day highlights, and Tokyo Tonight, which will complement NBC’s nightly shows.